AKhadhraoui47/STM32MP_EmLinux/README.md

 ak47@ak47:$ sudo dd if=../flashlayout_<>_FlashLayout_sdcard_<>.raw of=/dev/mmcblkX bs=8M conv=fdatasync status=progress
 ```

-And there it is enjoy image is flashed, enjoy the fruit of your work.
-But to really make it enjoyable will need a powerful to let us **Minicom**.
+And there it is your image is flashed, enjoy the fruit of your work.
+But to really make it enjoyable will need another powerful tool; **Minicom**.

 Minicom is a popular text-based terminal emulator program primarily used in Unix-like operating systems like Linux.
 It allows users to communicate with external devices connected via serial ports.